Artificial Intelligence 4 min read Updated Jun 12, 2026

 Computer Vision in Manufacturing

 Manufacturing has always demanded precision, and computer vision delivers it at scale.
 Automated inspection systems powered by AI ensure that every product meets quality standards, detecting defects faster and more reliably than human inspectors.
-From electronics to automotive parts, machine vision guarantees consistency in production lines while reducing waste.
-Robotics guided by computer vision are also enabling new levels of automation, creating safer workplaces and driving down costs.
+From electronics to automotive parts, machine vision guarantees consistency across production lines while reducing waste.
+Robotics guided by computer vision are enabling new levels of automation, creating safer workplaces and driving down costs.

 Computer Vision in Healthcare

 In healthcare, computer vision supports doctors and medical staff in diagnosing and treating patients.
-AI systems can analyze X-rays, MRIs, and CT scans to identify abnormalities with incredible accuracy.
+AI systems analyze X-rays, MRIs, and CT scans to identify abnormalities with high accuracy.
 Computer vision is also being used in patient monitoring, ensuring timely interventions and improving outcomes.
 By augmenting human expertise, the technology enhances healthcare delivery and reduces the risk of errors.

 Computer Vision in Agriculture

-Ignitis PPE Detection AI Case Study Case Study
+Ignitis PPE Detection AI Case Study

-Ignitis PPE Detection: Full Case Study
+Ignitis PPE Detection — Full Case Study

 See how Agmis deployed AI-powered PPE detection at Ignitis Kaunas CHP, enabling 24/7 workplace safety monitoring with instant violation alerts and automated compliance reporting.